Emotional Flooding

 Healthy Relationship Behaviors Suffer when Emotionally Flooded

 People flooded in physiological arousal operate with limited resources.
 They lose the ability to listen, receive additional information from the environment, and examine feedback from interpersonal interactions.
 The emotional flooding disconnects use of prosocial skills of humor and relationship repairs.
-We hobble into intense situations crippled by an over-reaction to perceived threats.
+We hobble into intense situations crippled by an overreaction to perceived threats.
 Instead of wise, relationship building techniques, we hunker down, throwing nasty barbs at someone we love, and damaging the very bonds we wish to keep.

-Therapist Gwendolyn Nelson Terry teaches that “when we are in the state of DPA we can’t give or receive affection which means any attempt by our partners to help us soothe or any attempt we make to soothe our partner is often overlooked and not helpful” (2019).
+Therapist Gwendolyn Nelson Terry teaches that, “When we are in the state of DPA we canโ€™t give or receive affection which means any attempt by our partners to help us soothe or any attempt we make to soothe our partner is often overlooked and not helpful” (Terry, 2019).

 Diffuse physiological arousal (emotional flooding) is a magnificent occurrence when it saves us from formable threats.
 However, flooding can be destructive when our perceptions misalign with reality, treating ordinary stress as a threat to our survival.
 Fears of abandonment, anxiety over the unknown, and extraordinary fear of failure may conjure up emotions that send us into a panic rather than focus attention on necessary elements in the environment that must be managed to succeed.

-”When caught in one of these riptides, you may have the physical sensation of something taking hold of your body.
+โ€‹”When caught in one of these riptides, you may have the physical sensation of something taking hold of your body.
 Your muscles clench, your temperature skyrockets, or your stomach turns.
-With a mind in overdrive, you are deaf to anything your partner says.”
+With a mind in overdrive, you are deaf to anything your partner says.”ย

 Emotional Flooding and Decision Impairment

-Arousal only protects against immediate immanent threats.
+Arousal only protects against immediate imminent threats.
 The more complex and prolonged the danger, the more we need better solutions from additional cognitions.
 Our instinctive primeval reaction may mislead.
 We need more resources to act correctly.
 The heightened arousal loses sight of future goals.

-Daniel Goleman in his best selling book Emotional Intelligence wrote, “people who are flooded cannot hear without distortion or respond with clear-headedness; they find it hard to organize their thinking, and they fall back on primitive reactions.
+โ€‹Daniel Goleman in his best selling book Emotional Intelligence wrote, “People who are flooded cannot hear without distortion or respond with clear-headedness; they find it hard to organize their thinking, and they fall back on primitive reactions.
 They just want things to stop, or want to run or, sometimes, to strike back.
-Flooding is a self-perpetuating emotional hijacking” (2006, Kindle Location 2,865).
+Flooding is a self-perpetuating emotional hijacking” (Goleman, 2005).
 The impairment is biological.
-John M. Gottman Ph.D. explains, “when our heart rates become high we also start secreting adrenaline, and we can’t process information very well” (2011, Kindle location 435).
+John M. Gottman Ph.D. explains, “When our heart rates become high we also start secreting adrenaline, and we canโ€™t process information very well” (Gottman, 2011).

 In a recent paper, the researchers wrote that flooding may be “a form of distress intolerance, and may be related to (but not overlapping with) experiential avoidance….”
-(Malik, Heyman, et al. 2020).
+(Malik, Heyman, et al., 2020).
 A person’s propensity to flood influences their environments, creating harsh consequences.
 The person may react to the discomfort of flooding by avoiding opportunities likely to challenge their diminished capacity to tolerate stress.
 Their repeated meltdowns may destroy relationships, further enhancing fears and disrupting security.

-Misleading Perception of Threats
+โ€‹Misleading Perception of Threats

 One of the culprits of inopportune and maladaptive arousal is our emotion doesn’t match the threat.
 We flood not because of the danger, but because of our magnifying of the level of threat.
 Our emotions than react to the subjective interpretation rather than the actual event.